jatin-parate/react-reactive-val/README.md

 # React Reactive Val

 A lightweight, type-safe reactive value management library for React applications.
-This library provides a simple way to manage reactive values in React components with minimal boilerplate.
+This library provides a simple way to manage reactive values in React components with minimal boilerplate and includes powerful Context integration for efficient state sharing.

 ## Features